The Special K Diet - can you really drop a jeans size in two weeks?

 What is the Special K diet?

-Dieters wouldn’t have to starve themselves – and the cereal worked as a kind of replacement meal that could actually be eaten and be much more satisfying than having a shake or something similar.
+It proved popular when first introduced back in the early 2000s, for being cheap, convenient and easy to follow.
+Those on the plan also wouldn’t have to starve themselves - as the cereal worked as a replacement meal that could actually be eaten.
+This seems much more satisfying than having a shake or something similar.

-Snacks: Snacks could feature any two of the following products: Special K Protein Meal Bars, Protein Shakes, Breakfast Shakes, Protein Granola Bars, Crackers, Cracker Chips, or Popcorn.
+- Snacks: Try Special K Protein Meal Bars, Protein Shakes, Breakfast Shakes, Protein Granola Bars, Crackers, Cracker Chips, or Popcorn.

 How does the Special K diet help you to lose weight?